tardypad/sailfishos-daily-comics/info/comic addition.md

 - good contrast between logo/character and background color
 - main character(s) is preferably shown in a characteristic attitude
 - no shadows or effects on the main character(s)
+- preferably no object is present with the characters (unless common for the comic or helping define the comic)
-- the logo can be adapted to contain only the necessary parts (no tagline, background, ...)
+- the logo can be adapted to contain only the necessary parts (no tagline, background, author name, copyright/trademarks signs,...)
 - the logo color can be changed if monochrome and is the same as the comic main color
+- no full black or full white main color
+- the main character(s) can expand in the bottom of the cover (but not on the side)
+- if no main character, take a representative item or character
+- if too many characters, limit to the most well known ones
+- if the main color is the color of the main character, the main color can be darkened/lightened slightly to improve the contrast with the character
+- the characters are preferably shown in full color (if they appear even only sometimes as such in the strips)

 Comic example strip
 -------------------